 As a result of these uncertainties and changing conditions, management has taken measures to mitigate risks across the portfolio.
 This has included reducing costs and staffing levels and putting on hold higher risk investment activity.
-Nevertheless, key development projects have been completed on time and as planned and several new developments have commenced.
+Nevertheless, key development projects have been completed on time and several new developments have commenced.